Generating a Certificate Signing Request (CSR) Using Apache Mod SSL

 Your CSR will now have been created.
 Open the server.csr in a text editor and copy and paste the contents into the online enrollment form when requested.

 Step 3: Backup Your Private Key

-No-IP recommends backing up the .key file and storing of the corresponding pass phrase.
+No-IP recommends backing up the .key file.
 A good choice is to create a copy of this file onto a diskette or other removable media.
-While backing up the private key is not required, having one will be helpful in the instance of server failure.
+While backing up the private key is not required, having one will be helpful in the instance of a server failure.